Why You React Differently on Different Days: Your Window of Tolerance Explained

 Trauma

 Trauma, especially relational, developmental, or complex trauma, often shrinks the window of tolerance.
-When you've learned that connection isn't safe, or that emotions are dangerous, your system may constantly scan for threat or shut down to avoid overwhelm.
+When your body has learned that connection can be unsafe, or that emotions lead to punishment or abandonment, the system stays in protection mode.

 How to Tell When You're Near the Edge of Your Window